iQSuite/platform-sdk-python/README.md

 ### Delete Document from Index

 Remove a document from an index.
+>[!IMPORTANT]
+> Please note that deleting a document is irreversible process.

 ```python
 try: